...

 Why it works:

-Whether you’re testing performance or want to build iOS apps on Windows legally, Rentamac makes it easy.
+Whether you’re testing performance or want to build iOS apps on Windows, a rented cloud Mac takes five short steps to set up.

-If you want automated builds, CI/CD tools like Codemagic let you create iOS apps in the cloud from your Git repo without needing a local Mac.
+If you want automated builds, a cloud build service can compile iOS apps from your Git repo without a local Mac.
+You connect your repository, and the service builds on its own hosted Macs.

 Why it works: